antronerds/r2-tutorials/original/R2Tutorials.md

     the last column.
 This value indicates the range of geneset scores in gene target signature (see Figure 4.5).
-6. To inspect the correlation in more detail, we can click on the ‘XY-plot’ link.
+6. To inspect the correlation in more detail, we can click on the ï¿½XY-plotï¿½ link.
 7. Now R2 has generated an XY-plot of all samples in the dataset.
 The XY values represent the signature scores for the 2 signatures for every sample.
 Below the image the overlapping genes in the 2 signatures are listed (see Figure 4.6).
-8. We can also inspect the target signature as a heatmap by clicking on the ‘View heatmap of …’, providing gene-by-gene information (see Figure 4.7).
+8. We can also inspect the target signature as a heatmap by clicking on the ï¿½View heatmap of ï¿½ï¿½, providing gene-by-gene information (see Figure 4.7).

 [![](_static/images/Fig4_mycn_signature_vs_sign_v1.png)**Figure